keepthrifty/keepthrifty.github.io/_posts/2018/2018-01-09-before-you-retire-lessons-from-mini-retirement.md

 No matter where you are in your retirement journey (and whether that's going to be traditional retirement, early retirement, or a mini-retirement), keep these in mind to help you make the most of your time:

-## 1. Don't retire from something - retire to something
+## 1. {% include tweet-link.html tweet-text="Don't retire from something - retire to something" %}

 ![]({{site.url}}/assets/img/posts/2018-01-09-before-you-retire-lessons-from-mini-retirement/freedom.jpg)
 {: class="image--left" }